 To complete the Qualifying Examination, students will write and orally defend an original research proposal that is unrelated to the student's doctoral research.
-This proposal will follow the same guidelines outlined below for the Preliminary Exam (see Section IX), except that the proposal will be limited to 5 pages.
-Students must successfully complete this requirement by the end of Spring semester of the first year.
+This proposal will follow the same guidelines outlined below for the Preliminary Exam (see Section IX), except that the format will be set by the instructor of BCHM 5784.
+Students must successfully complete this requirement by the end of

+Spring semester of the first year.
 The written portion of the proposal will be completed by all graduate students as part of the course requirements for BCHM 5784.
-The instructor for this course will specify the format of the proposal and arrange for the oral defense of the proposal for doctoral students.
-The instructor will also serve as the Examination Committee Chair for each student's Qualifying Examination.
-The remainder of the Examination Committee membership will be determined by the Graduate Committee in consultation with the instructor of BCHM 5784.
+The Examination Committee membership will be determined by the Graduate Committee in consultation with the instructor of BCHM 5784.